-Vanilla Bean Shortbread Tea Cookies are a simple, buttery, and utterly delicious cookie perfect for any occasion.
+Vanilla Bean Shortbread Cookies are a simple, buttery, and utterly delicious cookie perfect for afternoon tea, an after school snack, or any occasion.

 If you’re looking for a soft spoken, elegant cookie to pair with coffee or tea, look no further.
 These demure cookies speak in the hushed tones of floral vanilla bean, they quietly crunch and then melt away in your mouth.